-Join Paul Nowak for an in-depth discussion in this video Remembering better using the multiple reading process, part of Study Skills Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Remembering better using the multiple reading process, part of Learning Study Skills.

 - In this video, we're going to discuss…a reading strategy that will allow you to remember…more of what you read.…The three-step strategy is called…the multiple reading process.…The first step is preview, where you read the introduction…and conclusion to your text.…The second step is the overview,…where you read all the headings…and bold-faced words, or the first sentence…of each paragraph.…This leads us naturally to our third…and most important step, read.…In other words, let's read the material…that we've been getting familiar with.…Think about the way most people read.…